Norfolk, VA Paralysis Injury Lawyer

 If you or a loved one is living with paralysis due to the negligence of another person or business, they could be held financially responsible for your losses.
 In Virginia, anyone who can demonstrate negligence on the part of others might be eligible for compensation for any losses resulting from the negligence.

 You should not have to continue to suffer due to the failures of others.
 A Norfolk, VA paralysis injury lawyer could help you bring a claim.
-Throughout the legal process, the dedicated team of catastrophic injury lawyers at Cooper Hurley Injury Lawyers could fight to get you the compensation you are entitled to.
+Throughout the legal process, the dedicated team of catastrophic injury attorneys at Cooper Hurley Injury Lawyers could fight to get you the compensation you are entitled to.

 Causes of Paralysis

 Paralysis is generally considered a catastrophic injury because it disrupts your ability to conduct your normal life.
 Unfortunately, individuals who are paralyzed may have limited employment options and may require a lifetime of medical treatment, which can be costly.

 A variety of events can cause paralysis.
 For example, serious collisions involving cars, trucks, boats, motorcycles, or other vehicles are to blame.
 Also, if a maker of a product caused an accident that resulted in paralysis, they can also be held liable.

 For example, during sporting events, athletes rely on safety gear, such as helmets, pads, and cushions that buffer bodies, walls, goal posts, and other obstacles.
 When these materials fail to provide a basic level of security for players, the producers of these goods may be held liable in a Virginia lawsuit.
 A paralysis lawyer in Norfolk can examine the causes of an injury to determine who is to blame.

 Legally speaking, negligence refers to a responsible party’s failure to provide safe conditions for the people around them.
 Therefore, negligence can result in car accidents, as well as accidents that occur in residential environments or at businesses.